cbuchner1/ccminer/README.txt

                           lyra2v2     use to mine Vertcoin
                           lyra2z      use to mine Zerocoin (XZC)
                           myr-gr      use to mine Myriad-Groest
-                          neoscrypt   use to mine FeatherCoin
-                          nist5       use to mine TalkCoin
+                          neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
                           penta       use to mine Joincoin / Pentablake phi         use to mine LUXCoin
                           polytimos   use to mine Polytimos
                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit
-                          scrypt      use to mine Scrypt coins
-                          scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations)
-                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)
+                          scrypt      use to mine Scrypt coins (Litecoin, Dogecoin, etc) scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations) scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)